taohan10200/Awesome_AI4Earth/README.md

 #  ai4earth-benchmark
 [WeatherBench 2](https://arxiv.org/abs/2308.15560): A benchmark for the next generation of data-driven global weather models [[project]](https://github.com/google-research/weatherbench2) [[LeaderBoard]](https://sites.research.google/weatherbench/) (08/2023)
 ## Other Papers
-If you're interested in the field of LLM, you may find the above list of milestone papers helpful to explore its history and state-of-the-art.
-However, each direction of LLM offers a unique set of insights and contributions, which are essential to understanding the field as a whole.
+If you're interested in the field of AI4Earth, you may find the above list of milestone papers helpful to explore its history and state-of-the-art.
+However, each direction of AI4Earth offers a unique set of insights and contributions, which are essential to understanding the field as a whole.
 For a detailed list of papers in various subfields, please refer to the following link (it is possible that there are overlaps between different subfields):

 (:exclamation: **We would greatly appreciate and welcome your contribution to the following list. :exclamation:**)
 - [ML-weather-Survey](paper_list/weather_survey.md)